Your dishwasher is gross—here’s how to clean it

 This step is when we attack those aforementioned odorous compounds that might still be lingering.

-Sprinkle one cup of baking soda across the bottom of your dishwasher, as well as any surface where you sniff something funky.
-If the powder won’t stick, mix the baking soda into a paste with a bit of water and apply that way.
+Sprinkle 1 cup of baking soda across the bottom of your dishwasher and any surface where you sniff something funky.
+If the powder won’t stick, mix the baking soda into a paste with a bit of water, then apply it.

 Allow all of the baking soda to sit overnight to absorb everything.
 In the morning, run an empty cycle.
 Your dishwasher should be looking fresh and sparkly clean!